2024 Dutch Boy 150: Qualifying

-Qualifying was held on Saturday, May 18, at 5:10 PM EST. The qualifying system used is a single-car, two-lap based system.
+Qualifying was held on Saturday, May 18, at 5:10 p.m.
+EST. The qualifying system used is a single-car, two-lap based system.
 All drivers will be on track by themselves and will have two laps to post a qualifying time.
 The driver who sets the fastest time in qualifying will win the pole.

 Connor Zilisch, driving for Pinnacle Racing Group, would score the pole for the race, with a lap of 12.724, and a speed of 70.732 mph.

 Nate Moeller would withdraw from the race.